-The assigned EQA will conduct a full quality assurance monitoring visit at this stage, for more experienced centre personnel, tutors, assessors delivering Safety Training Awards qualifications the EQA may choose to conduct the quality assurance monitoring activity through a remote desk-based activity.
-If centre personnel, tutors, assessors are new to delivering Safety Training Awards qualifications the EQA will conduct an 'Approval Visit' on the first course that is registered after the application stage.
-This will ensure that the appropriate resources, such as suitably qualified, experienced staff and the facilities are in place to be able to deliver Safety Training Awards qualifications, in accordance with the various qualification specifications.
+The assigned EQA will conduct an external quality assurance monitoring visit within the first six months after approval to verify the centres performance.
+This will ensure that the appropriate resources, such as suitably qualified, experienced staff and the facilities are in place to be able to deliver Safety Training Awards regulated qualifications, in accordance with the various qualification specifications and assessment strategies.

-For more details relating to the visit format please see section 5 'Quality Assurance'.
+For more details relating to the external quality assurance monitoring activities, please see section 'Centre Quality Assurance'.

-Centre Approval Application
+Centre Approval Application Process

-Once an organisation is familiar with Safety Training Awards approval requirements and meet the approval criteria that is documented within this manual, a completed application may be submitted to Safety Training Awards via Synergy.
+Once an organisation is familiar with Safety Training Awards approval requirements and meet the approval criteria that is documented within this manual, a completed application may be submitted to the Centre Management Team at Safety Training Awards.